-Program courses are taught by our experienced, seasoned faculty members with global business experience.
-The program's small class size allows you to form strong relations with your professors and take full advantage of their expertise and wealth of knowledge.
+In this Master of Arts (M.A.) in industrial organizational psychology degree program courses are taught by our experienced, seasoned faculty with global business experience.
+The program's small class size allows you to form strong relations with professors and take full advantage of their expertise.

 Complete the FREE application here.